bharat25bai10293-cell/python-weather-station--/README.md

 3.retrieving and presenting a five-day forecast rather than just the current situation.

-reducing the number of unnecessary API calls by implementing local data caching.
+4.reducing the number of unnecessary API calls by implementing local data caching.